 Understanding your workforce goes further than simply getting to know them.
 Use the above mentioned one-to-one meetings to engage people in dialogue about what tools and resources they need to do their job.
 As a leader, once you find out what resources will help them do their job more efficiently, waste no effort in providing them.
 After all, an experienced gardener with a rake is less efficient than an apprentice with a leaf blower.

-Research highlights the importance of supplying workers with suitable tools and resources.
+Research highlights the importance of supplying workers with suitable tools and resources such as improved scheduling functionalities.
 By delivering superior resources, employees are far more likely to be engaged in their work and perform to their best ability (Chung and Angeline, 2010).
 Having what you need to do your work also avoids any unnecessary frustrations, which can sap useful energy and slow you down.

 As we saw in point 1, asking questions can help you figure what people care about.
 Your task as a leader is now to take care of what they care about.
 And you do that by providing whatever people need to perform at their best.